CareMax: Sale-Based Chapter 11 Plan Exits in 78 Days

 | Q2 2024 | Net loss | $170.6M net loss incl. $133.0M impairment |

-Bankruptcy filings also provided a near-term liquidity snapshot: approximately $11.0 million of unrestricted cash as of the petition date, coupled with an inability to maintain certain covenant compliance and/or make a quarterly interest payment under a prepetition term loan.
-In that context, the DIP was not merely a cushion; it was described as necessary to keep operations funded and execute the sale timetable.
+The First Day Declaration also described approximately $11.0 million of unrestricted cash as of the petition date and an inability to maintain certain covenant compliance and/or make a quarterly interest payment under a prepetition term loan.

 | Reported item (at filing) | Amount | Source note |